What is adult foster home care in Oregon?

 - Have the satisfaction of operating his/her own business;

-- Gain tax benefits that are available to licensees who: 1) live in the adult foster home; 2) sign a Medicaid contract; and 3) provide care to Medicaid residents; and
+- Gain tax benefits that are available to licensees who: 1) live in the adult foster home; 2) enroll to accept recipients of Medicaid; and 3) provide care to recipients of Medicaid; and

 - Gain personal and financial benefits as the licensee and his/her family experience the joys of a multi-generational household.